Historical Society of Cheshire County

 “The mission of the Historical Society is to collect, preserve and communicate the history of Cheshire County.”

-The Trustees of the Historical Society of Cheshire County (the Society) are adopting this five year plan as an update and continuation document to the 2007-2012 strategic plan approved by the Board in September 2007.
-This plan results from more than a year of study and discussions that included a Wyman Tavern long range plan, a trustee survey and retreat, and the deliberations of a broadly representative Legacy 250 Committee that was formed to celebrate the Tavern’s 250th anniversary.
+The Trustees of the Historical Society of Cheshire County (the Society) are adopting this five year plan as an update and continuation document to the 2012-2017 strategic plan approved by the Board in April 2012.

-Objective 1—Increase interest and public participation in HSCC programs, activities, and resources
+Objective 1—Increase interest in and public participation in programs and activities, and in utilizing HSCC resources

-- Develop and implement a 5 year Marketing and Communications Plan to promote awareness, involvement, membership and philanthropy
+- Develop and implement a five-year Marketing and Communications Plan to promote awareness, involvement, membership and philanthropy

 - Continue presentation of feature exhibits and other educational programming